Coru89/tway/src/pages/services.md

 ---
-title: 'Services'
+title: Services
-permalink: '/services/index.html'
+permalink: "/services/index.html"
-layout: 'layouts/page.njk'
+layout: layouts/page.njk

 ---

-We put the lipstick on the pig
+We put the lipstick on the pig. hello